Reviews You Can Rely On

 Many of the camping blankets we tested come with claims about DWR treatment to repel water, wind-blocking technologies, and the power to shed every speck of dirt and hair that comes in contact with it.
 However, not all of them lived up to their claims or our expectations.
 The Yeti Lowlands repelled all spilled water during our testing.
 The REI Co-op Camp very nearly repelled all of our spillages but took up a little bit of water at the seams.

 The Kelty Bestie initially resisted the water but ended up soaking the entire amount through several layers after a few minutes.
-Though both wool blankets, the Pendleton Yakima and Ektos Wool, obviously soaked up all the water we put on them, they both maintained a puddle for the amount of time it would take to grab a towel and clean it up.
+The wool Pendleton Yakima eventually soaked up all the water we put on it, but it maintained a puddle long enough to grab a towel and clean it up.
 Wool also boasts the benefit of keeping its insulating powers even when wet.

 camping blanket - the bestie is smaller but still a comfortable blanket for the...